Parades are known for a lot of things, not to mention confetti, marching bands, and floats. But employment law?

 Effective January 6, 2020, New York businesses will no longer be permitted to ask about job applicants’ compensation history.
 Even if the information is disclosed voluntarily, employers can't use it to influence hiring or compensation decisions.

 Notably, these new requirements go beyond just external hiring.
-If an existing employee applies for another role internally, asking about (or using) their compensation history at the same company is also off the table.
+If an existing employee applies for another role internally, asking about (or using) their compensation history at the same company is also non-compliant.